FuelLabs/fuels-rs/docs/src/testing/basics.md

 ## The `assert!` macro

-You can use the `assert!` macro to enforce certain outcomes in your test.
+You can use the `assert!` macro to assert certain conditions in your test.
 This macro invokes `panic!()` and fails the test if the expression inside evaluates to `false`.

 ```rust, ignore
 assert!(value == 5);